LiliaFramework/Lilia/docs/docs/hooks/attribute_hooks.md

 # Attribute Hooks

-This document lists hooks related to attribute setup events.

----

-## Overview

-Attributes may define callback functions that run when a player's attribute table is being set up.
-These functions live on the `ATTRIBUTE` table of each attribute definition.
-At the moment the only built‑in hook is `OnSetup`, which is executed for each attribute whenever `lia.attribs.setup(client)` runs on the server.
+Attributes may define callbacks that run when a player's attribute table is set up.

+These functions live on each attribute’s `ATTRIBUTE` table.

 ---